rubixibuc/multi-compose/README.md

 const multiComponent = multiCompose( withState('getter', 'setter'),
-  // any hoc can go here
+  // any HOC can go here
   // these will be the same across all instances
 )(
   {